 - a.
-Purpose: The primary role of the KSU President's Athletics Oversight Council serves as an advisory group to the President of the University concerning the intercollegiate athletics program, including providing oversight on strategic and budget planning and implementation, and reviewing policies and practices of the department to assure they comply with NCAA regulations, and sustain the academic integrity of the university.
-The Athletics Board also reports, at least annually, to the university council and to other university shared governance bodies as requested and as schedules permit. - b.
-Membership: Teaching faculty and administrators must constitute at least a majority of this body, and at least a majority of the Athletics Board Executive Committee. - 1.
-TF 14: one appointed by the university President serves as chair of the board; Faculty Athletics Representative to the NCAA (FAR); a permanent faculty per each degree granting college, elected by the senators of the college; representative from College of Continuing Education & Professional Development; Chair of the Department of Exercise Science and Sport Management - 2.
-AD 3: Director of Athletics; Vice President for Student Affairs; Vice President for Operations - 3.
-SF 1: staff senate representative - 4.
-SD 2: two students appointed by the Student Government Association; one male, one female, with both reflecting student athlete status - 5.
-Alumni based on availability - 6.
-Trustee based on availability - c.
+Purpose: The primary role of the KSU President's Athletics Oversight Council is to serve as an advisory group to the President of the University concerning the intercollegiate athletics program, including reviewing strategic and budget planning and implementation, reviewing policies and practices of the department, and sustaining the academic integrity of the university.
+PAOC also reports, at least annually, to the University Council and to other university shared governance bodies as requested and as schedules permit. - b.
+Membership (27): Teaching faculty and administrators must constitute at least a majority of this body and a majority of the PAOC Executive Committee. - 1.
+TF (15): - (1) one appointed by the university President, serves as chair of the board; - (1) Faculty Athletics Representative to the NCAA; - (10) faculty representatives from each degree-granting college, elected by the faculty senators of the college; - (3) representatives from the College of Continuing Education & Professional Development, the Graduate College, and the Honors College, appointed by the Dean; - 2.
+AD (4): - (1) President; - (1) Director of Athletics; - (1) Chief Business Officer or designee; - (1) Vice President for Student Affairs or designee; - 3.
+SF (2): one representative each from Staff Senate and Administrators Council - 4.
+SD (3): two student athletes appointed by the Student-Athlete Advisory Committee, preferably one from a spring sport and one from a winter sport and one student representative from the Student Government Association; - 5.
+Alumni (1); - 6.
+Trustee (1); - c.
 Meetings: This board must meet at least once each regular academic semester. - d.
-Term: 3 years
+Term: 3 years a.
+Purpose: The purpose of the Presidential Commission on Disability Strategies and Resources is to address issues and challenges faced by persons with disabilities.
+The group's charge is to recommend programs, strategies, initiatives, and resources to ensure that persons with disabilities are not confronted with barriers to full participation in all aspects related to University life and to ensure that the University's programs and services are inclusive to constituents with disabilities.
+The commission is tasked with: